GavinHuttley/tib/source/cogent3/using_models.rst

     t.set_repr_policy(show_shape=False)
     t

 The LR statistic (computed :ref:`using this equation <likelihood_ratio>`) and df are computed from the ``lnL`` and ``nfp`` values, respectively, of the different models under "hypothesis".
-The p-value is the probability that LR ≤ a statistic from the theoretical |chisq| distribution with df degrees of freedom.
+The p-value is the probability of a LR ≥ the observed statistic from the theoretical |chisq| distribution with df degrees of freedom.

 The ``model_result`` for each of the models is available as ``.null`` and ``.alt`` attributes.